kubernetes/kubernetes/docs/proposals/sysctl.md

 Note that sysctls must be on the pod level because containers in a pod share IPC and network namespaces (if pod.spec.hostIPC and pod.spec.hostNetwork is false) and therefore cannot have conflicting sysctl values.
 Moreover, note that all namespaced sysctl supported by Docker/RunC are either in the IPC or network namespace.

+### Error behaviour

+Pods with specified sysctls are either launched with the given sysctl values or fail to launch.

+### Scheduling

+For the first step of sysctl support it is considered *out of scope* to schedule pods with certain sysctls onto certain hosts according to some given rules.

+One could imagine to offer certain non-namespaced sysctls as well which taint a host such that only containers with compatible sysctls settings are scheduled there.
+Moreover, there is no accounting of sysctl values if that makes any sense for a given sysctl.

 ### SecurityContext Enforcement

 A list of permissible sysctls is to be added to `pkg/apis/extensions/types.go` (compare [security-context-constraints]( https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/security-context-constraints.md)):